-With the traditional Western diet, the average American consumes about double the protein her or his body needs.
-Additionally, the main sources of protein consumed tend to be animal products, which are also high in fat and saturated fat.
+With the traditional Western diet, the average North American consumes about double the protein that their body needs.
+Additionally, the main sources of protein consumed tend to be animal products, which are also high in fat (particularly saturated fat).
 Most individuals are surprised to learn that protein needs are actually much less than what they have been consuming.
-The Recommended Dietary Allowance (RDA) for protein for the average, sedentary adult is only 0.8 grams per kilogram of body weight.2

-Osteoporosis.
-High protein intake is known to encourage urinary calcium losses and has been shown to increase risk of fracture in research studies.6,7 Plant-based diets, which provide adequate protein, can help protect against osteoporosis.
-Calcium-rich plant foods include leafy green vegetables, beans, and some nuts and seeds as well as fortified fruit juices, cereals, and non-dairy milks.
+High protein intake is known to encourage urinary calcium losses and has been shown to increase risk of fracture in research studies.
+Plant-based diets, which provide adequate protein (and calcium), can help protect against osteoporosis.